craigbarnes/lua-gumbo/README.md

 **Methods:**

-* `attr_iter`: returns an iterator that produces the values `index, name, value, namespace, line, column, offset` for each of the element's attributes.
+* `attr_iter`: returns an iterator that produces the values `index, name, value, prefix, line, column, offset` for each of the element's attributes.
 See: [find_links.lua].

 ### Text